GMOD/jbrowse-components/packages/website/docs/quickstart_web.md

 ```

 This will copy the hg19.fa to the current folder, and initialize a file called
 config.json with the hg19 assembly.
-Note that other options include

 See [configuring assemblies](config_assembly) for more info on formats
 supported for the sequence file.